ubc-lib-geo/Data-Normalization-Classification/Content/Canadian_Police_Violence_Data.md

 # 5) The racial breakdown of police killings.
-You might hear someone say: "The majority of people killied by police in Canada are White".
-This statement isn't false ... but it is also very missleading.
+You might hear someone say: "The majority of people killed by police in Canada are White".
+This statement isn't false ... but it is also very misleading.

 <div style="overflow: hidden;
   padding-top: 56.25%;